Amenemhat (nomarch): Governorship

-The tomb BH2
+Tomb BH2

 Amenemhat/Ameny was likely buried in his large, lively decorated tomb (no. 2) within the necropolis of Beni Hasan.
 The tomb's chapel consisted in a large room with four columns, placed after a courtyard and a portico which was provided of two other columns.
 The chapel's main room is richly painted with scenes of wrestling and of siege of a fortress, two themes commonly found within Beni Hasan tombs.
 Other scenes in Amenemhat's tomb consists in the so-called, ritual "Journey to Abydos", as well as many artisans and farmers at work and a hunting in the desert.
 On the south wall, Amenemhet himself and his wife Hetepet are depicted with a large amount of offerings.
 The room's ceiling was divided into three decorated naves.
 A small cult niche was made in the east side of the main room, probably meant to host a statue group of the tomb owner, traces of which have been found.

 The tomb also bore a graffito which was a possible attestation of Wepwawetemsaf, a poorly known pharaoh dated to the later Second Intermediate Period of Egypt.
 This graffito has been considered a proof that Wepwawetemsaf, who probably had his seat of power in Abydos, could have extended his authority about 250 km north, up to Beni Hasan.
 The graffito has been tentatively read by Jürgen von Beckerath as "Sekhemreneferkhau" (Wepwawetemsaf's throne name) but this remains uncertain as the original is now lost.